Twiplomacy Study 2012

 “Twiplomacy” is a study of the use of Twitter by world leaders, conducted by leading global public relations and communications firm Burson-Marsteller.

 Burson-Marsteller identified Twitter accounts of 264 heads of state and government and their institutions in 125 countries world-wide.
 The study analyses their Twitter profiles, their tweet history and their connections with each other.
 Data used was taken in July 2012 using Twitonomy (http://twitonomy.com).
 Over 30 variables were considered, including: tweets, following, followers, listed, the date the user joined Twitter, ratio followers/following, ratio listed/100 followers, tweets/day, retweets, % of retweets, user @mentions, average number of @mentions/tweet, @replies, % of @replies, links, average number of links/tweet, hashtags, average number of hashtags/tweet, tweets retweeted, proportion of tweets retweeted by others, total number of tweets retweeted, average number of tweets retweeted, users most retweeted, users most replied to, users most mentioned, hashtags most used, platforms most tweeted from.
 Burson-Marsteller also used Twitonomy to pull together the entire Tweet history for each account to find the most popular tweet.
-You can find the full report (PDF 366 pages) a PowerPoint presentation with the main findings here and the full Twitonomy data set can be downloaded here.
-To find the first tweet of each world leader Burson-Marsteller used MyFirstTweet (http://myfirsttweet.com).
+You can find the full Twitonomy data set here To find the first tweet of each world leader Burson-Marsteller used MyFirstTweet (http://myfirsttweet.com).
 (When the account had more than 3,200 tweets it was sometimes impossible to find their first tweet).
 Doesfollow (http://doesfollow.com) was used to analyze Twitter relations between world leaders.
 We used Wordle (http://wordle.net) to create tag clouds of each feeds most frequently used terms.

 A big thank you to Georgia Angelopoulou, Domingas Carvalhosa, Vibor Cipan, Damon Clinkscales, Gary Crane, David Folley, Matthieu Fyot, Angel Garcia, Karl Haechler, Karl Haechler, Jessica Hedberg, Nicole Ioannidi, Sam Jackson, Julio Jaton, Adam Kaliszewski, Gunārs Klēģers, Maria Lazarimou, Francisco Lopez, Ian McCabe, Abha Malpani, Karen Massin, Isabelle Merillet, Alexandra Mota, Flávia Paluello, Mladen Panić, Phillip Perry, Chrysanthi Sarafianou, Lukas Sieber, Dean Siriščević, Sam Sivarajah, Stine Sørensen, Katarina Wallin Bureau who have helped compile this study.